Kevin Kokila

-Kevin Kokila (born 3 September 2001) is a professional basketball player who plays as a center for JL Bourg of the LNB Pro A and the EuroCup.
+Kevin Kokila (born 3 September 2001) is an Angolan professional basketball player for Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague, on loan from Dubai Basketball.
 Born in France, he plays for the Angola national team.

 Club career

 Growing up in the Paris region, Kokila joined the ASVEL Basket junior program.
 He played for ASVEL's U18 team in the national championship.
 He made his senior debut with CTC Lyon SO in the Nationale Masculine 1 (NM1), the French third division league.
 In 2022, he debuted for JL Bourg Basket in the LNB Élite.

+On August 5, 2026, Kokila signed with Dubai Basketball of the ABA League and the EuroLeague, and was immediately loaned to Virtus Bologna of the Lega Basket Serie A (LBA) until the end of the 2026–27 season.

 National team career

 Kokila plays with the Angola national team, and was a member of his country during the 2023 FIBA Basketball World Cup.
 He also played at the AfroBasket in 2025.